cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

 > This collection of Cloud Pak for Data terraform automation layers has been crafted from a set of  [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM GSI Ecosystem Lab team part of the [IBM Partner Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
 Please contact **Matthew Perrins** _mjperrin@us.ibm.com_, **Sean Sundberg** _seansund@us.ibm.com_, **Bala Sivasubramanian** _bala_@us.ibm.com_,  or **Andrew Trice** _amtrice@us.ibm.com_ for more details or raise an issue on the repository.

-The automation will support the installation of Data Foundation on three cloud platforms (AWS, Azure, and IBM Cloud).
+The automation will support the installation of Data Foundation with DB2OLTP on three cloud platforms (AWS, Azure, and IBM Cloud).
 Data Foundation is the minimum base layer of the Cloud Pak for Data that is required to install additional tools, services or cartridges, such as DB2OLTP, DB2 Warehouse, Data Virtualization, Watson Knowledge Studio, or multi-product solutions like Data Fabric.

 ### Target Infrastructure

-The Cloud Pak for Data - Foundation automation assumes you have an OpenShift cluster already configured on your cloud of choice.
+The Cloud Pak for Data Foundation with DB2OLTP automation assumes you have an OpenShift cluster already configured on your cloud of choice.
 The supported managed options are [ROSA for AWS](https://aws.amazon.com/rosa/), [ARO for Azure](https://azure.microsoft.com/en-us/services/openshift/) or [ROKS for IBM Cloud ](https://www.ibm.com/cloud/openshift).

 Before you start to install and configure Cloud Pak for Data, you will need to identify what your target infrastructure is going to be.
 You can start from scratch and use one of the pre-defined reference architectures from IBM or bring your own.